datumorphism/datumorphism.github.io/content/wiki/statistics/what-is-statistics.md

 ---
 title: "What is Statistics"
-excerpt: "An overview of statistics"
+description: "An overview of statistics"
 date: 2019-01-18
-toc: true
 category:
 - 'Statistics'
-tag:
+tags:
 - 'Statistics'
 - 'Basics'
 weight: 1